|Loan Limits||$5,000 – $60,000|

 *Lowest rates always include the 0.25% interest reduction for enrolling in auto-pay.

-Founded by a group of professors in 1931, University of Wisconsin Credit Union (UWCU) has grown to over a 293K members.
+Founded by a group of professors in 1931, University of Wisconsin Credit Union (UWCU) has grown to over 293,000 members.
 UWCU is the preferred financial partner for the University of Wisconsin–Madison, though members need not have any association with Wisconsin’s massive postsecondary system.

 |Private student loans||✓|

 †Parents may refinance in their own names or transfer debt to a child.